-Ms. Weiswasser is an Adjunct Professor of Law at New York University Law School, where she co-teaches Biotechnology Patent Law, and she is also a frequent lecturer and writer on intellectual property related issues in the life sciences and related sectors.
+Ms. Weiswasser is an Adjunct Professor of Law at New York University Law School, where she co-teaches Life Sciences Patent Law, and she is also a frequent lecturer and writer on intellectual property related issues in the life sciences and related sectors.

 From 1992 to 1994, Ms. Weiswasser served as law clerk to the Honorable Alan D. Lourie, Circuit Judge of the United States Court of Appeals for the Federal Circuit.
 Ms. Weiswasser received her JD degree from The University of Chicago Law School, where she was a member of The Law Review, and her BA from Northwestern University in biochemistry, molecular biology and cell biology.
 Prior to entering law school, she did graduate work at Princeton University and research Abbott Laboratories in the area of molecular biology.
 Ms. Weiswasser is licensed to practice before the United States Patent and Trademark Office.

 Ms. Weiswasser has an extensive pro bono practice, including leading the team that represents the Epilepsy Foundation.
 She has been honored for her pro bono work by the Legal Aid Society and Westchester Residential Opportunities, for which her team received the Harriett Goldberg Fair Housing Award.
-Ms. Weiswasser is on the boards of the national Epilepsy Foundation and the Dean’s Visiting Committee for University of Chicago Law School.
+Ms. Weiswasser is on the board of the national Epilepsy Foundation and the Dean’s Visiting Committee for University of Chicago Law School.